 How I Photographed Novice Monks In Myanmar

-The above image features two novice monks in Myanmar.
+This black-and-white photo features two novice monks in Myanmar.
 While their maroon robes were beautiful to behold I feel this black-and-white rendering illustrates the innocence and purity we associate with younger folk.

 I made the photo in the grounds of a Buddhist temple on a hot, bright day in December 1999.